 #What internet speed does Max require?

-Max needs at least 5 Mbps for HD streaming and 25 Mbps for 4K Ultra HD content.
-Run a speed test on your phone while connected to the same Wi-Fi network your TV uses.
-If speeds are consistently below the threshold, contact your ISP or move the router closer to the TV.
+Max requires 5 Mbps minimum for HD streaming and 25 Mbps for 4K Ultra HD.
+Run a speed test on your phone while connected to the same Wi-Fi network your Vizio uses.
+Wi-Fi signal degrades with distance, so moving the router closer or switching to ethernet can improve speeds significantly.
+If speeds test fine but Max still buffers, server-side congestion during peak hours is likely the cause.

 #Can I watch Max on an older Vizio TV that doesn’t support the app?